 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-•We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+•We may transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
 For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.

-•We may use specific contracts approved by the European Commission, which give personal data the same protection it has in Europe.
+•We may transfer data subject to specific contracts approved by the European Commission, which ensures that personal data the same protection it has in Europe regardless of where it is processed.
 For further details, see European Commission: Model contracts for the transfer of personal data to third countries.